kids-first/kf-lib-data-ingest/docs/source/design/load.rst

 Each builder class implements methods for the following behaviors:

-#. (optional) **Transform the given records list into whatever new record
+#. (optional) Transform the given records list into whatever new record
-   format the entity builder needs**.
+   format the entity builder needs.
-#. **Compose the entity's uniquely identifying primary elements**.
-This is used
+#.
+Compose the entity's uniquely identifying primary elements.

-   for querying identifiers assigned by the target service so that they can be repeatably assigned to the same entities again.
+    This is used for querying a local cache or the target service to fetch the identifier of an existing entity that has the given values, if one exists, so that entities can be repeatably identified for updates.
 (Target services often don't do this equivalent entity replacement themselves.)
+#.
+Query the target service for the target identifier of the entity with the
+   the same primary elements.

+    If no entry exists in the local cache, we have to query the target server for guidance so that entities can be repeatedly identified for updates.
-#. **Build a complete message payload that will be sent to the server to
+#.
+Build a complete message payload that will be sent to the server to
-   populate a new (or updated) entity of its type**.
+   populate a new (or updated) entity of its type.

 For more details, read :ref:`Tutorial-Make-Target-Service-Plugin`

 ----

-**A Note on the ID Cache**
+**A note on Unique Entity Identification**

-It may be easier to understand the purpose of the unique key components with an example.
+It may be easier to understand the concept and purpose of uniquely identifying components with an example.

 Given the record: